 To serve, plate over zucchini noodles with sauce.
 Pour sauce on top and then add fresh basil.

-Nuts: You can easily use whatever nut you prefer in this dish!
+- Nuts: You can easily use whatever nut you prefer in this dish!
 I used roasted and salted almonds, but pecans or walnuts are also a great idea.
 With a nut allergy, you could try sunflower seeds (although I have never used that variation before).
+I have also used Nut Crumbs as a breading when I want a shortcut, and it turns out so delicious.

-Cheese: If you follow a Keto diet, you could add in 1/4 cup parmesan cheese to the nut mixture.
+- Cheese: If you follow a Keto diet, you could add in 1/4 cup parmesan cheese to the nut mixture and it would be compliant.
 Another option is to add in sliced buffalo mozzarella to each chicken breast and broil in the oven for a few minutes before serving.

 - 1 cup roasted and salted almonds